 Clothing Racks: Most armoires only have one clothing rack to hang items, and they are typically mounted at the top of the armoire with clearance to the bottom for long items such as gowns and coats.

-Sliding Door Armoire: For an easy way to access your belongings in an armoire, sliding doors allow you to slide either door on a built-in track smoothly.
-Most sliding armoire doors have a bottom track, but for a stylish addition, sliding doors can slide on a top track.
+Sliding Door Armoire: For an easy way to access your belongings, sliding doors allow you to slide either door on a built-in track smoothly.
+Most sliding doors have a bottom track, but for a stylish addition, sliding doors can slide on a top track.

 Some examples that can be used are barn-style hardware pieces.
-An entry armoire with sliding doors makes it easier to access when there isn’t a lot of room to open doors outward.
+An entry piece with sliding doors makes it easier to access when there isn’t a lot of room to open doors outward.

-Standing Mirror: A standing mirror armoire is commonly used as a jewelry armoire and includes inside storage such as necklace hooks, cubbies, shelves, bracelet rods and storage for rings and earrings.
+Standing Mirror: A standing mirror armoire is commonly used for jewelry and includes inside storage such as necklace hooks, cubbies, shelves, bracelet rods and storage for rings and earrings.

-Standing mirror armoires are made the size of jewelry armoires and have a front mirror the entire length of the piece to give a complete view of your outfit and jewelry accessories.
+Standing mirror armoires are made the same size as jewelry units and have a front mirror the entire length of the piece to give a complete view of your outfit and jewelry accessories.
 Many standing mirror armoires have an adjustable tilt and lockable door and can be stored in a closet or used as a decorative display.

 Where To Use An Armoire